-• In addition to the designation of the style in the marking, an indication of the number of pieces per kg may be given optionally.

-• [Chipped kernels] (see 2002 standards)Chipped kernels are h
+• Chipped kernels Chipped kernels are half kernels of which a piece of no more than 25% is missing.

+For halves only, the number of pieces per kilo is optional.

+When styles are mixed, the proportion of each style must be indicated.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the minimum requirements of the class indicated.